riadloukili/ams/README.md

 *Note 2: You'll need to set up A records in your domain provider pointing to your server's ip*

+*Note 3: Follow [this installation guide](https://github.com/riadloukili/ams/wiki/1.-Installation-Guide) for more details*

 # Usage

 It's pretty straightforward